matt-dunleavy/stackmachine-go/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
-The original Stack Machine was placed in the public domain by its author, Christian Stigen Larsen.
+This project is released to the Public Domain.
+In jurisdictions where such terms are not recognized, the source code to this software isdistributed under the terms of the ISC License.
+See the [LICENSE](LICENSE) file for details.
+The original Stack Machine was also placed in the public domain by its author, Christian Stigen Larsen.

 ## Acknowledgments